Scripture to read: Matthew 24 & 25, Mark 13, Luke 21

 37"But AS the days of Noah WERE, so ALSO will the coming of the Son of Man BE.
 38For as in the days before the flood, they were eating and drinking, marrying and giving in marriage, until the day that NOAH ENTERED the ark, 39and did not know until the flood came and took THEM all AWAY, so ALSO will the coming of the Son of Man be.
 40Then two men will be in the field: one will be TAKEN and the other left.
 41Two women will be grinding at the mill: one will be TAKEN and the other left.
 42WATCH therefore, for you do NOT know what HOUR your Lord is coming.
 43But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
 44Therefore you also be ready, for the Son of Man is coming at an HOUR you do not EXPECT."

-In these next set of verses continuing into Matthew 25, Jesus uses additional parables to inform His followers that they must "stay awake" at all times.
+In this next set of verses continuing into Matthew 25, Jesus uses additional parables to inform His followers that they must "stay awake" at all times.
 Of course, Jesus is not speaking literally, suggesting one should avoid actual sleep.
-Instead, He is telling them to live in a state of awareness.
-Believers should never lapse into the false notion that what happens in this life, from day to day, is all that will ever happen.
-Wakeful believers remember that this life is temporary, and the next life is eternal.
+Instead, He is telling them to live in a state of spiritual awareness.

+Believers should never lapse into the false notion that what happens in this life, from day to day, is all there is.
+Wakeful believers remember that this life is temporary and the next life is eternal.
 The next life can begin without warning.
 Far too many people live only for today or for the days before this life ends.
-They put off dealing with the reality of God's judgment and eternity as if they are sleeping through the alarm.
-The opportunity to trust in Christ for salvation is limited to the length of one's life before death or the return of Christ.
+They put off dealing with the reality of God’s judgment and eternity as if they are sleeping through an alarm.
+The opportunity to trust in Christ for salvation is limited to the duration of one's life or the return of Christ.
 In either case, the time is short.
 By the time a person knows their moment has come, their choice has already been made.

 Matthew 24